Corporate Governance Guidelines

 Selection of New Directors

 The Board is divided into three classes designated as class I, class II and class III, each consisting, as nearly as possible, of one-third of the total number of directors.
 One class of directors will stand for election by the shareholders of the Company each year at the Company's annual meeting and will be elected for a full term of three years.
 Each year, at the annual meeting, the Board will recommend a slate of one class of directors for election by the shareholders.
 In accordance with the Articles of Association of the Company, the Board will also be responsible for filling vacancies or newly-created directorships on the Board that may occur between annual meetings of shareholders.
-The Nominating and Corporate Governance Committee is responsible for identifying, screening and recommending candidates to the entire Board for Board membership.
+The Nominating and Corporate Governance Committee is responsible for fostering diversity and inclusion on the Board while identifying, screening and recommending candidates to the entire Board for Board membership.

 Selection of Chairman and Vice-chairman of the Board